Policy Number: 26

 - Employees are eligible to receive total awards not to exceed the greater of $5,000 or 15% of their base salary in a fiscal year from all AAPs in which they participate.

-- Individuals may participate in more than one AAP, providing the same goal(s) are not being measured.
+- Individuals may participate in more than one AAP, provided that the same goal(s) are not being measured.

 - Specified goals and performance measurements must be attained prior to payment.